clakech/commited-git-files/readme.md

 ### cgf.getSourceId(source, callback)

-Get commit id that will be used in the diff to ID which files are commited diff.
+Get commit id that will be used in the diff to ID which files are committed diff.

 * source: string of git source branch: origin/master
 * callback